 Resistors in series and parallel

-How to obtain equivalent resistor value of resistors in series
+How to calculate resistor in series

 To implement a circuit with resistors in series you have to connect one resistor after the other one. (see the image).
 The equivalent resistor value of the resistors connected in series is equal to the addition of all resistor’s values.